Defining the MLproject environment for your model

 Option 2) R enviroment

-We reccomend to using renv to handle and specify dependenices for your R-models (link) When using renv, you only need to put this line in ML-project file
+We reccomend to use renv to handle and specify dependenices for your R-models (link) When using renv, you only need to put this line in the ML-project file:

 Example MLproject file with renv